Why an internship program?

 - Evening Magazine (6 months)

 Ideal candidates for KING 5 internships are current college students in their Junior or Senior year, with at least one quarter remaining before graduation.
 Liberal Arts majors are preferred, however, students majoring in other areas will also be considered.
 Qualified students must have strong written and oral communication skills and be interested in a broadcasting career.

 How many hours are required for internships?

 Generally, internships are available year round.
-Most internships are one quarter long (approximately 10 weeks).
+Most internships are one quarter long (approximately 10 weeks, 20 hours per week).
 Evening Magazine internships are for six months.
 The number of part-time and full time internships available may vary from quarter to quarter.

 Hours are to be arranged according to the needs of the department and the scheduling requirements of individual interns.
 Most part time interns will work at least 20 hours per week, with specific days and times agreed upon in advance.

 Are internships paid or unpaid?

 Internships are paid at minimum wage.
 The number of internships available will vary each quarter.